What Is Epithelioid Mesothelioma?

 What is epithelioid pleural mesothelioma?

 Epithelioid pleural mesothelioma is one of three cell types of mesothelioma in addition to sarcomatoid and biphasic.
-It has the best prognosis of all cell types because the cells are flat and grow more slowly, allowing for more treatment intervention
+It generally has the best prognosis and survival rates of all cell types because the cells are flat and grow more slowly, allowing for more intervention with treatment.

 What causes epithelioid mesothelioma?